 A study of the broad field of philosophy from a Christian perspective, with discussion concerning problems regarding knowledge, reality, ultimate concerns, and morality.
+The course presents various philosophical positions and relates and compares each position to biblical truth.

 G3243 Thesis